 In climbing, the four most important aspects needed to begin to experience flow is:

 - Skill.
-The development and mastery of your climbing skills; placing protection, rope work, belaying.
+The development and mastery of your climbing skills; placing protection, ropework, belaying.

 - Physical literacy.
 That you are confident, that your body can perform well when set against the challenge you’ve set it, including both technique as well as strength and stamina.

-- Focus That you can apply as much of your mind to the act of physical climbing, moving, reading the rock, monitering your thoughts.
+- Focus That you can apply as much of your mind to the act of physical climbing, moving, reading the rock, monitoring your thoughts.
 If all you can think is “This is desperate” or about placing gear in case you fall off then you are not focused (think about how much easier indoor routes are once you get happy falling).

 - Mental Strength.
-This is your ability to draw all these things together and harness them in that moment, to retain control when a foot pops, you get a little scared, it begins to rain etc
+This is your ability to draw all these things together and harness them at that moment, to retain control when a foot pops, you get a little scared, it begins to rain etc

 To achieve flow then you need to be able to achieve the highest levels possible in each of these areas, and often when a climber is really struggling, it is because they lack something in one or two of these.